brosie00/sas_workstation_install_config/readme.md

 * Check for log entry c:\users<<siedad>>\AppData\Local\SAS\SASDeploymentWizard\SDW_YEAR_<datetime>.log reporting that the response file is invalid.
 [MODIFY the ResponseFile](#installation) to point to an accurate location of SAS94_9CTQ6M_70198339_Win_X64_Wrkstn.txt

 * Starting the install by doubleclicking on the Start.exe file will launch the Install Dialogs, but decisions will need to be made at each step.

+* SAS provides a utility to check the validity of an installation, which can be found C:\Program Files\SASHome\InstallMisc\utilities\installqual\9.4\sasiqt_console.exe